Treating the Emotions

 - Healthy sexuality

 Specific chronic illness educational groups focus on attitudes and individual cognitive problem-solving skills.
-For example, patients with spina bifida or other neurological issues learn compensatory skills to assist with their memory and learning problems.
+For example, patients with spina bifida or other neurological challenges learn compensatory skills to assist with their memory and learning problems.